 - attempting to narrow (or even eliminate) non-compete/ non-solicitation clauses, so that my client will not be unduly limited if his/her employment is to end (either through being terminated or through wanting to leave for better employment options).
 Under certain circumstances I can have obtain garden leave provisions put into the contract (or improve such provisions) so that my client would receive salary while the post-employment non-compete/ non-solicitation agreement is in effect, and I also have been successful in having the duration of the restrictive covenant reduced;

 - providing my client real protection and peace of mind regarding the language of “For Cause” termination clauses (both with regard to revising those clauses as well as having those clauses inserted into the employment contract).
 Note that not all “For Cause” termination clauses are built the same, and depending on what language is contained in the clause this may give the Employer too much leeway to terminate the individual for any little thing - or even based on nothing more than a vote of the Board based on nothing.
+Notably, even overly subjective “For Cause” termination clauses still require the Employer to exercise good faith (see Parise v.
+Integrated Shipping Solutions, Nov.
+2017), but it is far better for the Employee to have tighter and verifiable “For Cause” language.
 Indeed, done right the language of such a clause may actually offer the employee real protection from an unwarranted termination, as well as a real opportunity to cure an otherwise justifiable termination.
 Sometimes a little tweak, or major revision, by me can make all the difference; and

 - providing my client with real severance protection and benefits.
 The devil is in the details, not just as to the amount of severance (which I sometimes try to increase), but also with regard to under what circumstances the employee is eligible to receive that severance (e.g., change-in-control, transfer to a new location, material change in position, “For Cause” termination, etc.), and under what circumstances it may end/ cut-off (e.g., will it end if you obtain any new employment, a similar level employment, or as is usually the case will that not cause severance to end).